 Once the paraxial analysis is completed, we evaluate the real dimension of the object, considering off-axis aberration and providing their minimization.
 This optimization activity involves the modification of the power of the optical elements, splitting some of them into additional parts and modifying their positions.

-OTTICHE NON IMAGING
+NON IMAGING OPTICS

 In the case of non-imaging optics, namely systems in which the main objective is represented by the radiative energy transmission, a different approach is required.
 In such instances, sources are carefully modelled, and radiation is analyzed in the way it interacts with the specific targets.
 These are firstly modelled in the mechanical CAD, then characterized and simulated in the optical CAD.